-My goal as a lawyer is to add value to your claim and to leave you better off for having hired me.
+My goal is to add value to your claim.
+I want you to be better off for having hired me to handle your case.

 The NC Court of Appeals has stated that: "In contested Workers' Compensation cases today, access to competent legal counsel is a virtual necessity.....
 Leaving injured employees without the representation they need to obtain the complete and total amount of their workers' compensation award would defeat the purposes of the [Workers' Compensation] Act.
 In fact, employers would be encouraged to contest liability and meanwhile make voluntary payments less than that required by the Workers' Compensation Act."
 Church v.
 Baxter Travenol, 104 N.C.
 App.
 411, 416 (1991) (bold emphasis added).